camunda/camunda-docs-manual/content/webapps/shared-options/header-security.md

 ```

 {{< note title="Heads-up!" class="info" >}}
-If you have custom inline scripts defined, make sure to add the above mentioned nonce attribute to
+If you have custom inline scripts defined, make sure to add the aforementioned `nonce` attribute to
 the script tag, otherwise they will be ignored by the browser.
 {{< /note >}}